kalpajeet-au7/chatbot-gatesmasher/README.md

-A chatbot for GATE preaparation resources.
+A chatbot for GATE preparation resources.